Anne Brontë: London visit

-In July 1848 Anne and Charlotte went to Charlotte's publisher George Smith in London to dispel the rumour that the "Bell brothers" were one person.
+In July 1848, Anne and Charlotte went to Charlotte's publisher George Smith in London to dispel the rumour that the "Bell brothers" were one person.
 Emily refused to go.
 Anne and Charlotte spent several days with Smith.
 Many years after Anne's death, he wrote in The Cornhill Magazine his impressions of her:

 a gentle, quiet, rather subdued person, by no means pretty, yet of a pleasing appearance.
 Her manner was curiously expressive of a wish for protection and encouragement, a kind of constant appeal which invited sympathy.

 The increasing popularity of the Bells' works led to renewed interest in Poems by Currer, Ellis, and Acton Bell, originally published by Aylott and Jones.
-The remaining print run was bought by Smith and Elder, and reissued under new covers in November 1848.
+The remaining print run was bought by Smith and Elder and reissued under new covers in November 1848.
 It still sold poorly.

 Family tragedies

-Branwell's persistent drunkenness disguised the decline of his health and he died on 24 September 1848.
+Branwell's persistent drunkenness had disguised the decline of his health, and he died on 24 September 1848.
 His sudden death shocked the family.
 He was 31.
-The cause was recorded as chronic bronchitis – marasmus, but was probably tuberculosis.
+The cause was recorded as chronic bronchitis, but was probably tuberculosis.

-The family suffered from coughs and colds during the winter of 1848, and Emily became very ill.
-She worsened over two months and rejected medical aid until the morning of 19 December.
-She was very weak and said that "if you will send for a doctor, I will see him now".
-But Emily died at about two o'clock that afternoon, aged 30.
+Soon after this in the same year Emily became very ill.
+She worsened over two months and died on 19 December, aged 30.
 Emily's death deeply affected Anne.
 Her grief undermined her physical health.
-Over Christmas Anne had influenza.
-Her symptoms intensified and in early January her father sent for a Leeds physician.
+Over Christmas, Anne had influenza.
+Her symptoms intensified, and in early January, her father sent for a Leeds physician.
 The doctor diagnosed advanced consumption with little hope of recovery.
-Anne met the news with characteristic determination and self-control.
-However, in her letter to Ellen Nussey she expressed her frustrated ambitions:
+In her letter to Ellen Nussey Anne expressed her frustrated ambitions:

 I have no horror of death: if I thought it inevitable I think I could quietly resign myself to the prospect ...
 But I wish it would please God to spare me not only for Papa's and Charlotte's sakes but because I long to do some good in the world before I leave it.
 I have many schemes in my head for future practise – humble and limited indeed – but still I should not like them all to come to nothing, and myself to have lived to so little purpose.
 But God's will be done.

-Unlike Emily, Anne took all the recommended medicines and followed the advice she was given.
+Anne took all the recommended medicines and followed the advice she was given.
 She also wrote her last poem, A dreadful darkness closes in, in which she deals with being terminally ill.
 Her health fluctuated for months, but she grew thinner and weaker.